Bramble1/HideMe/README.md

 # HideMe
 Hide Encrypted .gpg Files  inside an unsuspecting binary file Features being to divide and hide and divide/randomise and hide.
 Proof of concept, Educational purposes only.
 This is a basic proof of concept which tests the concept by dividing the pgp file to hide up to a maximum of 3 segments in this example.

+# Compile

+	./compile	#Will create a test lab in the main directory with the compiled Hideme , file.pgp and target files for testing.

 # Usage

       ./HideMe          #Run Without arguments and the help menu will be printed as shown below: